etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ## Add the dummy application
-1. To start you must download the latest version of the [Dummy sub application zip](https://github.com/etendosoftware/subapp/releases){target="_blank"}  file and unzip it from the module you have just created.
+1. To start you must download the latest version of the [Dummy sub-application zip](https://github.com/etendosoftware/subapp/releases){target="_blank"} file and unzip it inside the module just created in the `subapp` folder.
     ![modules.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/modules.png)

-2. In a terminal in `modules/<java package>/subapp` install the depedencies declared in the package.json and for it the following command would be executed.
+2. In a terminal on path `modules/<javapackage>/subapp` install the depedencies declared in the package.json and for it the following command would be executed.
     ``` bash title="Terminal"
     yarn install
     ```